Jimmy Hoffa: Other accounts and speculation

+In 2006 a horse farm owned by Teamsters official Rolland McMaster at the time of Hoffa's disappearance was searched by the FBI for a period of two weeks, with the total operation cost reaching $250,000.
+The search was brought on by a tip received from federal detainee Donovan Wells, who had lived with McMaster on the farm.
+He told the FBI that on the day of Hoffa's disappearance he witnessed seeing a number of cars on the farm, which a short time later were gone.
+McMaster denied any involvement in Hoffa's murder and stated that he was away on union business in Indiana at the time.
+In 2012, Roseville, Michigan, police took samples from the ground under a suburban Detroit driveway after a person reported having witnessed the burial of a body there around the time of Hoffa's 1975 disappearance.
+Tests by Michigan State University anthropologists found no evidence of human remains.

 In January 2013, the reputed gangster Tony Zerilli implied that Hoffa was originally buried in a shallow grave, with plans to move his remains later to a second location.
 Zerilli said the plans were abandoned and Hoffa's remains lay in a field in northern Oakland County, Michigan, not far from the restaurant in which he had been last seen.
 Zerilli denied any responsibility for or association with Hoffa's disappearance.
 On June 17, 2013, investigating the Zerilli information, the FBI was led to a property in Oakland Township, in northern Oakland County, which was owned by Detroit mob boss Jack Tocco.
 After three days, the FBI called off the dig.
 No human remains were found, and the case remains open.
 Thomas Andretta, who died in 2019, and his brother Stephen, who reportedly died of cancer in 2000, were named by the FBI as suspects.
 Both were New Jersey Teamsters and reputed Genovese crime family mob associates.
 The FBI called Thomas Andretta a "trusted associate of Anthony Provenzano; reported to be involved in the disappearance of Hoffa".